 Unfortunately the installation guide has not been finished in time.
 Instead of delaying the release of GnuPG 2.0 even further, I decided to release without that guide.
 The chapter on gpg-agent and gpgsm do include brief information on how to set up the whole thing.
 Please watch the GnuPG website for updates of the documentation.
 In the meantime you may search the GnuPG mailing list archives or ask on the gnupg-users mailing list for advise on how to solve problems or how to get that whole thing up and running.

 ** Building the software

-Building the software is decribed in the file INSTALL.
-Given that you are already reading this documentation we can only give some extra hints
+Building the software is described in the file INSTALL.
+Given that you are already reading this documentation we can only give some extra hints.